Ahmadboxx/Markdown/README.md

 Syntax guide
 Here’s an overview of Markdown syntax that you can use anywhere on GitHub.com or in your own text files.

+The term “IDE” comes from Integrated Development Environment.
+It is intended as a set of tools that all work together: text editor, compiler, build or make integration, debugging, etc. Virtually all IDEs are tied specifically to a language or framework or tightly collected set of languages or frameworks.
+Some examples: Visual Studio for .NET and other Microsoft languages, RubyMine for Ruby, IntelliJ for Java, XCode for Apple technologies.

+A text editor just display plain text in one color (black on white, usually, often with monospaced font), with more or less advanced facilities (search, replace, perhaps with regexes, macros / automation, etc.).
+A good text editor might be optimized to handle very large files, etc.

+A code editor is, of course, able to do all of the above, and more.
+The "more" part is, unsurprisingly, aimed at editing source code (programs, textual data like Json or XML, etc.).

 And upload image

 ![Ahmadboxx](https://image.shutterstock.com/image-photo/beautiful-water-drop-on-dandelion-260nw-789676552.jpg)